What is Good Data Quality for Data Engineers?

 Where did this data come from?
 When?
 Where did it change?
 Is it where it needs to be?

 Lineage is your timeline.
 It helps you understand whether your data health problem starts with your provider.
 If it’s fit when it enters your pipeline and unfit when it exits, that’s useful information.

 - Source—is my data source provider behaving well?
 E.g. Did Facebook change an API?

 - Origin—where did the data already in my database come from?
 E.g. Perhaps you’re not sure who put it there.

-Dimension 3: Governance—can you control it?
+Can you control it?

 These are the levers you can pull to move, restrict, or otherwise control what happens to your data.
 It’s the procedural stuff, like loads and transformations, but also security and access.

 Within governance, look at:

 - Data controls—how do we identify which data should be governed and which should be open?
 What should be available to data scientists and users?
 What shouldn’t?

 - Data privacy—where is there currently personally identifiable info (PII)?
 Can we automatically redact PII like phone numbers?
 Can we ensure that a pipeline that accidentally contains PII fails or is killed?